alg810/CardServerProxy/plugins/CacheCoveragePlugin/README.CacheCoveragePlugin.txt

 -------------------

 This plugin attempts to aid in achieving 100% cache coverage for selected profiles.
-It monitors the cache contents and analyzes cw continuity for each service (so it can't currently be used with systems that always zero out one cw).
+It monitors the cache contents and analyzes cw continuity for each service (this can't currently be used with systems that always zero out one cw).
 Cache contributions from both local client sessions and remote ClusteredCache nodes are tracked per service.

 It can detect (by looking at the cw overlaps) when there a multiple ecm sources for the same service.
 This typically